 War Plan Red

-The United States' Secret Plan to Invade Canada, and Canada's to Invade the U.S.
+The United States' Secret Plan to Invade Canada, and Canada's Secret Plan to Invade The United States

 30 color illustrations, 20 b/w illustrations